saudiatepace/node-challenge/README.md

 ### Install Dependencies

 We have tool dependency in this project.
-The tools help us manage and test the application.
+This tool help us manage and test the application.

 * We get the tools we depend upon via `npm`, the [node package manager](https://docs.npmjs.com/).